What's the catch? Is this the cheapest house and land package in New Zealand?

 "Fly your drone over it.
 Inspection is not currently possible.
 Read that again.

-"Do not contact me unless you have 175k cash in the bank and can settle within 7 days."
+"Do not contact me unless you have 175k cash in the bank and can settle within seven days."

 The listing says access via the driveway is refused by a nearby owner and the new owner would need to get permission from the owner of another block, which would entail taking the matter before the High Court to seek relief via Section 327/328 of the Property Law Act.